 5 Maintain activity of SAT working groups Develop SAT sub-groups to work on specific topics (eg staff survey, mentoring etc) Chair of SAT Progress reports from sub- groups to include in AS silver application SAT subgroups met regularly outside of the SAT meetings and provided updates to meetings and for the submission on their specific projects. - ON-GOING ESTABLISHED PROCESS.
-NOT TRACKED IN SILVER ACTION PLAN SAT currently disseminates activity at termly open meetings, in monthly school newsletter and on BSMS internal and external Athena SWAN webpages.
+NOT TRACKED IN SILVER ACTION PLAN 6 Communicate SAT activities widely at open meetings and in internal newsletter SAT currently disseminates activity at termly open meetings, in monthly school newsletter and on BSMS internal and external Athena SWAN webpages.
 SAT Communications Manager AS activities documented in the minutes of all open meetings and AS featured in each newsletter Internal AS page updated regularly Athena SWAN has featured in all issues of InPulse (school-wide e-newsletter) and at most staff open meetings Regular updates to externally-facing BSMS AS page Greater presence in external and internal bulletins Use of posters/tv screens in BSMS facilities to promote IWD and awareness of Athena SWAN ON-GOING ESTABLISHED PROCESS.
 NOT TRACKED IN SILVER ACTION PLAN 7 Assess awareness of Athena SWAN through staff survey SAT currently raises awareness at termly open meetings and in monthly school newsletter and on BSMS internal and external Athena SWAN webpages.
 SAT At least 80% awareness of Athena SWAN in Staff Survey by 2016 Target achieved early 2015 Staff Survey awareness of Athena SWAN was 80% AWARENESS ESTABLISHED.
 NOT TRACKED IN SILVER ACTION PLAN 8 Strengthen engagement of Athena SWAN steering group with SAT Currently Steering Group meets termly Dean Steering Group meetings continue with at least 75% attendance Steering group attendance has exceeded 75% in 2015, 2016 and 2017 Membership of the Steering Group has been streamlined to make it more strategic (Dean, School Secretary, Athena SWAN Co-Leads and Athena SWAN Project Officer) and has continued to meet termly Steering group members are invited to all SAT meetings and attend whenever possible.
 They are sent the agenda and minutes in advance so they can contribute in absentia ON-GOING ESTABLISHED PROCESS.
 NOT TRACKED IN SILVER ACTION PLAN

-9 Re-appointment of BSMS - The coordination of Athena SWAN related Steering Group Initially extension of fixed term All actions completed.
-Athena SWAN Project Officer activities has been facilitated by the appointment of a dedicated BSMS Athena SWAN Project Officer - In order to continue growth and expand to other diversity issues and other staff groups this investment needs to be sustained and expanded contract from Dec 2015 then in Aug 2017 conversion to permanent contract.
-AS budget of £5000 reconfirmed - ON-GOING SITUATION.
+9 Re-appointment of BSMS Athena SWAN Project Officer The coordination of Athena SWAN related activities has been facilitated by the appointment of a dedicated BSMS Athena SWAN Project Officer In order to continue growth and expand to other diversity issues and other staff groups this investment needs to be sustained and expanded Initially extension of fixed term contract from Dec 2015 then in Aug 2017 conversion to permanent contract.
+AS budget of £5000 reconfirmed All actions completed. - ON-GOING SITUATION.
 NOT TRACKED IN SILVER ACTION PLAN 10 Monitor gender balance for: - linked access course - UG students - PGT students - PGR students - Academic & research staff Gender balance of each group has been analysed for the last six years.
-SAT Gender balance data collated in Summer 2015 and then annually thereafter 2015, 2016 and 2017 gender balance data has been collated and presented in Silver submission Data have been discussed with the Directors of Undergraduate Teaching, Medical Education and Postgraduate Studies (as appropriate) See SILVER ACTION 5.
-11 Conduct focus group with female students from each year group to better understand their experiences of studying at BSMS (including those who completed an access course) We wish to understand better the experience of being a female student at BSMS.
+SAT Gender balance data collated in Summer 2015 and then annually thereafter - 2015, 2016 and 2017 gender balance data has been collated and presented in Silver submission - Data have been discussed with the Directors of Undergraduate Teaching, Medical Education and Postgraduate Studies (as appropriate) See SILVER ACTION 5. с , We wish to understand better the experience of being a female student at BSMS.
 Director of Student Support Focus groups held Feedback collated and appropriate actions scheduled 3 focus groups conducted in June 2015: UG Phase 1 UG phase 2 & 3 PGR PGT students were surveyed electronically (between Aug and Sept 15) Actions resulting from these are described in ACTION 12 COMPLETED ACTION.
 NOT TRACKED IN SILVER ACTION PLAN.